tbensky/iCanText/README.md

 ## Important

-* Unusual: There are no spacebar or backspace keys
+* Unusual: There are no spacebar or backspace keys.
 * Swipe right for a space.
 Swipe left for backspace.
 * Yes, the top row sways (the top row on a qwerty keyboard has one more key than the others).
 * iCanText **does not** collect or track your keystrokes or personal data.
 * Swipe up for numbers.
 Swipe down for symbols.
-* Two finger swipe down to toggle UPPER/lower case
+* Two finger swipe down to toggle UPPER/lower case.
+* Use the 🔧 (fix it) key to fix up your text.
+    * iOS 26 users: fixing is done using Apple's on-device LLM).
+    * pre-iOS 26 users: fixing still happens, but is not as robust.

 ## Quick tour